PostgREST/postgrest/docs/references/configuration.rst

   **In-Database** pgrst.db_extra_search_path
   =============== ==========================

   Extra schemas to add to the `search_path <https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PATH>`_ of every request.
-These schemas tables, views and stored procedures **don't get API endpoints**, they can only be referred from the database objects inside your :ref:`db-schemas`.
+These schemas tables, views and functions **don't get API endpoints**, they can only be referred from the database objects inside your :ref:`db-schemas`.

   This parameter was meant to make it easier to use **PostgreSQL extensions** (like PostGIS) that are outside of the :ref:`db-schemas`.